Iphytech/ud036_StarterCode/README.md

 		*type python in the command line/terminal
 		if you see this ->'Python 2.7.13 (v2.7.13:a06454b1afa1, Dec 17 2016, 20:53:40) [MSC v.1500 64 bit (AMD64)] on win32
-		Type "help", "copyright", "credits" or "license" for more information.' you are okay! but if you get an error message like, python is not recognised , click on this ->
-		<code> https://www.python.org/downloads/</code> to install python.
+		Type "help", "copyright", "credits" or "license" for more information.' you are okay! but if you get an error message like, python is not recognised , Go to https://www.python.org/downloads/ to install python.
 		ps: check add file to path when installing. finally, open command line/terminal to check if python has installed.